de-narm/tree_data_structure/README.md

 The [btree](/btree/) folder contains all files related to the data structure.
 These files contain for example output and compare functions.

+The [documentation](/documentation/) folder holds a short documentation for the most important functions.

 The [test](/test/) folder contains test for most of the implemented btree functions.
 To run the test change to the test directory and use `make test`.